Free extreme points span generalized free spectrahedra given by compact coefficients: Abstract

 In the dimension free setting, there are many different types of extreme points.
 Of particular importance are free extreme points, a highly restricted type of extreme point that is closely connected to the dilation theoretic Arveson boundary.
 If free extreme points span a matrix convex set through matrix convex combinations, then they satisfy a strong notion of minimality in doing so.
 However, not all closed bounded matrix convex sets even have free extreme points.
 Thus, a major goal is to determine which matrix convex sets are spanned by their free extreme points.

-Building on a recent work of J. W. Helton and the author which shows that free spectrahedra, i.e., dimension free solution sets to linear matrix inequalities, are spanned by their free extreme points, we establish two additional classes of matrix convex sets which are the matrix convex hull of their free extreme points.
-Namely, we show that closed bounded free spectrahedrops, i.e, closed bounded projections of free spectrahedra, are the span of their free extreme points.
-Furthermore, we show that if one considers linear operator inequalities that have compact operator defining tuples, then the resulting ``generalized" free spectrahedra are spanned by their free extreme points.
+Building on a recent work of J. W. Helton and the author which shows that free spectrahedra, i.e., dimension free solution sets to linear matrix inequalities, are spanned by their free extreme points, we show that if one considers linear operator inequalities that have compact operator defining tuples, then the resulting ``generalized'' free spectrahedra are spanned by their free extreme points.
+In addition, we show that for general matrix convex sets that are closed under complex conjugation, free extreme points spanning over the complexes can be reduced to free extreme points spanning over the reals.